-Radical Prostatectomy is performed for cancer that is localised to the prostate, particularly if it is aggressive.
+Radical Prostatectomy is done for more aggressive cancers that are localised to the prostate.
 It can be done as an open operation or as a Robot-Assisted Radical Prostatectomy.

 Mr Stephen Lindsay performs open Radical Prostatectomy surgery at St John of God Bendigo.
 His research on Radical Prostatectomy in Bendigo has been presented at the World Congress of the Société Internationale d’Urologie in Hawaii in 2004 and published in the ANZ Journal of Surgery.

-Low Dose Rate Brachytherapy involves the placement of radioactive seeds into the Prostate.
-The Radiotherapy dose is released slowly over 6-12 months.
+Brachytherapy involves the placement of permanent radioactive seeds into the Prostate.
 Mr Stephen Lindsay and Dr Andrew See, Radiation Oncologist introduced this treatment at St John of God Hospital Bendigo in 2005.
-These procedures are now performed by Mr Lindsay and Dr See at Epworth Freemasons in Melbourne.
+This is a day case procedure, and Mr Lindsay and Dr See now do this at Epworth Freemasons in Melbourne.

 For more information, download our Brachytherapy pdf